companieshouse/chips-filing-mock/README.md

 ==========
 This service mocks the filing backend processing.

-It consumes [FilingReceived](https://github.com/companieshouse/chs-kafka-schemas/blob/master/schemas/filing-received.avsc) objects from a Kafka topic and produces [FilingProcessed](https://github.com/companieshouse/chs-kafka-schemas/blob/master/schemas/filing-processed.avsc) objects to another Kafka topic.
+It consumes [FilingReceived](https://github.com/companieshouse/chs-kafka-schemas/blob/master/schemas/filing-received.avsc) objects from a Kafka topic and calls the [Kafka API](https://github.com/companieshouse/chs-kafka-api) to process the filing.

 The filing will automatically be accepted unless it matches one of the pre-determined reject criteria:
 - A change of address transaction using Companies House's post code (CF14 3UZ)